Self-Organizing State-Space Models with Artificial Dynamics

-While online joint state and parameter inference is the original motivation for using SO-SSMs, this class of models is also useful for computing the MLE of a given SSM.
-By employing a data cloning procedure, the latter problem can be equivalently formulated as estimating the target parameter value $\theta_\star$ associated with a specific SSM \eqref{eq:SSM} and a specific observation process $(Y_t)_{t\geq 1}$ \citep{ionides2015inference}.
-In this specific setting, Algorithm \ref{algo:Generic_SSM} belongs to the class of iterated filtering (IF) algorithms introduced by \citet{ionides2015inference} for computing the MLE in SSMs.
+Although online joint state and parameter inference originally motivated SO-SSMs, this class of models is also useful for estimating the MLE of a given SSM for a finite dataset.
+Indeed, this latter problem can be equivalently formulated as parameter inference in a specific instance of SSM \eqref{eq:SSM} in which the observation process $(Y_t)_{t\geq 1}$ is defined as the periodic repetition of the available data points \citep{ionides2015inference}.
+In this setting, Algorithm \ref{algo:Generic_SSM} belongs to the class of iterated filtering (IF) algorithms introduced by \citet{ionides2015inference} for computing the MLE in SSMs.